-Finger limes are found growing on small trees in the rainforests in southeast Queensland and northern New South Wales.
+Finger limes (also known as Citrus Australasica) are found growing on small trees in the rainforests in southeast Queensland and northern New South Wales.
 The small fruits were originally used by Indigenous tribes as a food source; the limes were foraged in tropical jungles for their tangy pulp.
 The pearls were also used for medicinal purposes to ward off sickness and were applied topically as an antiseptic.

 The fruit of a rare rainforest tree, the finger lime has been a valuable source of food and medicine for Indigenous Australians for thousands of years.
 The fruit was eaten for its delicious taste and its ability to ward off disease, while the pulp and juice of finger limes were applied as an antiseptic to infected sores and boils.